wp-plugins/best-import/readme.txt

 == Description ==

+= Best Import =
 Best Import is a simple tool created to save your time.
 It makes your complicated import tasks fast and simple.
 It is both easy to use and advanced.
 It can import any kind of XML, CSV or ZIP file.
 You can use it for building a real estate portal, commercial store and everywhere you have to migrate the data from a legacy CMS to WordPress.

-If you need support or want to use custom fields/media/filtering, upgrade to Best Import Pro today!

-Full list of features Best Import Pro:
+Best Import has lots of useless features:

--	import XML Data to wordpress,
+-	import data from XML file to wordpress,
--	import CSV Data to wordpress (same operation like XML, our product can change on the fly),
+-	convert CSV file to XML on the fly,
--	import data to custom fields,
--	import images and insert them to your post,
+-   clear preview of the data,
+-   choose which tag is responsible for title/content/date/etc,
+-   filter tags by their attributes,
--	taxonomies are automatically detected depending on what type of the post you selected,
+-	detect taxonomies depending on what type of the post you selected,
--	sometimes you need to translate some values into the other, just add mapping for categories from one name to another,
--	templates, you can save/load/remove all the information,
+-	save and load templates,
+-   translate words into the others using mapping,
+-   set how many posts you want to add,
+-   see the final preview of the data.

+= Best Import Pro =
+DISCOUNT UNTIL JULY 28!
+[Upgrade to Best Import Pro](http://www.zefirstudio.pl/wp-best-import/) and enjoy additional features:
+-	add your own custom fields or detect them automatically
+-	import images from the ZIP file,
+-   insert images directly into the posts,
+-	filter the data you want to import,
--	you can choose which posts will be added, skipped, updated or deleted,
+-   choose which posts will be added, skipped, updated or deleted,
--	you will get every new update for free,
+-	get every new update for free,
 -	technical support via e-mail,
 -	if the plugin does not meet your expectations you have 30 day money back guarantee.

 == Installation ==